Compulsive buying disorder: Characteristics

-CBD is similar to, but distinguished from, OCD hoarding and mania.
+CBD is similar to, but distinguished from, hoarding disorder and mania.
 Compulsive buying is not limited to people who spend beyond their means; it also includes people who spend an inordinate amount of time shopping or who chronically think about buying things but never purchase them.
 Promising treatments for CBD include medication such as selective serotonin reuptake inhibitors (SSRIs), and support groups such as Debtors Anonymous.

-Research reveals that 1.8 to 8.1 percent of the general adult population have CBD and that while the usual onset is late adolescence or early adulthood, it is often recognized as a problem later in life.
+Research reveals that 1.8–8.1% of the general adult population have CBD and that while the usual onset is late adolescence or early adulthood, it is often recognized as a problem later in life.

+Consequences

+Problems associated with CBD can include ruined credit history, theft or defalcation of money, defaulted loans, general financial trouble and in some cases bankruptcy or extreme debt, as well as anxiety and a sense of life spiraling out of control.

 Distinctions

 Unlike normal consumers and hoarders, who derive excitement and focus on the items purchased, compulsive buyers gain excitement and focus on the acquisition process itself and not the item purchased.

 Compulsive buying disorder is tightly associated with excessive or poorly managed urges related to the purchase of the items and spending of currency in any form; digital, mobile, credit or cash.

 Four phases have been identified in compulsive buying: anticipation, preparation, shopping, and spending.
 The first phase involves a preoccupation with purchasing a specific item or with shopping in general.
 The second phase the individual plans the shopping excursion.
 The third phase is the actual shopping event; while the fourth phase is completed by the feelings of excitement connected to spending money on their desired items.

 The terms compulsive shopping, compulsive buying, and compulsive spending are often used interchangeably, but the behaviors they represent are in fact distinct.
 One may buy without shopping, and certainly shop without buying: of compulsive shoppers, some 30 percent described the act of buying itself as providing a buzz, irrespective of the goods purchased.